 Resident Training and Education

-The University of Michigan Department of Radiology sponsors both a four year residency in Diagnostic Radiology (DR) and an Interventional Radiology (IR) Clinical Pathway track for those candidates interested in pursuing fellowship training in IR.
+The Department of Radiology sponsors both a four-year residency in Diagnostic Radiology (DR) and an Interventional Radiology (IR) Clinical Pathway track for those candidates interested in pursuing fellowship training in IR.
 The department has applied to the ACGME for accreditation of both the new Integrated and Independent IR residency programs.
 DR residents in the IR Clinical Pathway receive training similar to future IR residents as the Clinical Pathway is closely modeled after the IR residency program.
 All Radiology residents receive a comprehensive training experience that incorporates cutting edge technology, a broad range of clinical pathology, and novel research.
 All residents are expected to attend two daily noon resident teaching conferences each day, given by faculty members on a rotating basis.
 They are also encouraged to attend the many morning subspecialty conferences and intradepartmental tumor boards, as well as occasional Grand Rounds lectures and journal clubs.